Pylons/pyramid/docs/tutorials/lxmlgraph/step02.rst

 Module ``myapp/models.py``
 ------------------------------

-Here is the serious change: we have made an XML-aware model.
-Or is it a model-aware XML document?
-Such questions, harrumph.

 At a high level, we make write a class that "extends" lxml Element nodes, create an lxml parser, and register the custom class with the